KevinAst/MyWeb/FireWithin/devo.md

    > interpretation or opinion)_, I believe that risk is minimal.
    >
    > The only potential issue would be highlighting a scripture passage
-   > "out of context", which may not relate to the topic.
+   > "out of context", which may not be related to the topic.
 That said, I
    > do review the references before publishing.
 As with any study
    > aid, I encourage you to read each passage in its proper context.
    >